 For the safety of all students, faculty, and staff, our physical office is closed.
 We are responding to queries through email (email@example.com) and offering online admissions and academic advising appointments.
 We cannot receive telephone calls at this time.

 You'll find many of the answers to your questions about your program—as well as resources and services available to support you—on this site and at students.ubc.ca.
+We encourage you to start by reviewing our Frequently Asked Questions page.
 If you still have questions or concerns, please visit our virtual office during business hours to ask a quick question in the chat or schedule an appointment with an academic advisor.

-Academic advisors are available for one-on-one online advising appointments Monday to Friday from 10:00am to 3:00pm.
+Academic advisors are available for one-on-one online advising appointments.
 Before scheduling an appointment, we recommend that you take the time to review mybcom.sauder.ubc.ca and students.ubc.ca for answers to many frequently asked questions.

 Visit our virtual office